jnduli/blog_jnduli.co.ke/content/avr_system_clock_prescalers_and_their_hazards.rst

 find a way to stop those two instructions from running, we can program the microcontroller with another firmware.

-To do this, we use the RESET pin.
+IF we activate the RESET pin, before the clock prescaler is set, the chip can be reprogrammed.
 Connect Ground signal to the RESET pin and then provide power to the programmer (usbasp).
 This maintains the microcontroller in Reset mode, thus the instructions changing the prescaler are not carried out.
 Then immediately flash the attiny.
-If successful, the error will be done.
+If successful, the error will be gone.

+Another way to prevent this is to have a considerable delay before the CLKPCE bits are set.
+This delay allows for reprogramming if necessary.